— Belize is located in Central America, adjacent to Guatemala, and is home to lush rainforests that cover ancient Mayan pyramids.

 Discover its terroir below, and go through our tasting notes and effects feedback to learn more about this beautiful cacao!

-N.B. : This article contains an affiliate link leading to a 10% discount available for a first purchase.
+N.B. : This article contains an affiliate link applying a 10% discount available for a first purchase.
 These advantages are here to compensate the time and work we put in our project.
 Yet, we’re dedicated to staying objective in our analyses.

 Enjoy them if you want to try new cacaos while supporting us 🙂